eth-cscs/sarus/doc/developer/ssh.rst

 that will be used by the SSH daemons as well as the SSH clients in the containers.

 Then the user can execute a container passing the ``--ssh`` option, e.g. ``sarus run --ssh <image> <command>``.
-This will first check that the user previously generated the SSH keys, and then will instantiate an sshd per container and setup a custom ``ssh`` binary inside the containers.
+This will first check that the user previously generated the SSH keys, and then will instantiate an SSH daemon per container and setup a custom ``ssh`` executable inside the containers.

 Within a container spawned with the ``--ssh`` option, the user can ssh into other containers by simply issuing the ``ssh`` command available in the default search PATH.
 E.g.